 We have an experienced team with a detailed understanding of all UK licensing laws, who can provide you with pragmatic and commercial licensing advice to maximise the effectiveness and profitability of your business.
 Whether you require a permanent, temporary or variation licence, we will discuss all the options available to you.

-We are proud to hold Excels Accreditation, issued by the Law Society.
+We are proud to hold Lexcel Accreditation, issued by the Law Society.
 This involves the firm undergoing a rigorous audit process which ensures we maintain the highest levels of client care.

 Pricing - Application for a Premises Licence

 In most straightforward cases we can work to a fixed fee for the work required to prepare and submit an application for a new Premises Licence.
 We can usually also work to a fixed fee if your application goes to a Licensing Sub-Committee hearing and you require representation at that hearing.

 Fixed Fee – Preparation and Submission of an Application

 ·Taking your instructions

 ·Visiting the premises in question

 Fixed Fee –Representation at a Licensing Sub Committee